You can include your ActiveCampaign subscription forms on your WordPress site in two different ways:

 If you downloaded the plugin, go to your WordPress administrative section and visit the “Plugins” > “Upload” section, and upload the entire Zip folder (that you just downloaded):

-After clicking “Save” in WordPress, it will display the available forms that are set up in your ActiveCampaign software:
+After clicking “Connect” in WordPress, it will display the available forms that are set up in your ActiveCampaign account:

 The plugin will detect the form width you have set in ActiveCampaign (under Integration when creating the form).
-If you want to adjust the width, you must do this in ActiveCampaign, and then click “Refresh” in the widget area:
+If you want to adjust the width, you must do this in ActiveCampaign, and then reconnect your forms in WordPress:

 There are some advanced settings that let you control the following aspects of your subscription form: